cortexrd/Knack-Toolkit-Library/README.md

     -   hidden or deleted columns
 -   Keywords in a rich text view to trigger
     -   opening a link to any URL, using same page or a new one, when clicked on its top menu
--   Ctrl+Click on a table header to invert the default sort
+-   Ctrl+Click on a table’s header to invert the default sort
 -   Idle timeout watchdog
 -   Spinner timeout watchdog
 -   Numeric pre-validation